IshanRTripathi/TaskScheduler/README.md

 - Authorization (User roles and permissions) (todo)
 - Error handling
 - Environment Variables using ```.env``` file
-- Catching Uncaught Exception and logging to console
+- Catching Uncaught Exception and logging to console, returning error codes where needed

 ### How to use -